April 2020 – ongoing

 While survival and health are paramount in this time, this crisis has also exposed the inequalities in survival and health.
 When I started this piece, the main pandemic I was writing about was COVID-19.

 In late May, a second pandemic, the continued murder of Black citizens at the hands of police brutality, rose up in revolution.
 On May 25th, George Floyd, a 46-year-old Black man, was murdered at the hands of police in Minneapolis, Minnesota.
 I learned of the deaths that proceeded this tragic event, such as Breonna Taylor, a 26-year-old Black woman, who has murdered on May 13th, and Ahmaud Arbery, an unarmed 25-year-old Black man who was murdered on February 23rd by three white men.
 I also learned about Tony McDade, a 38-year-old Black transgender man, murdered by the Tallahassee Police Department on May 27th.
 Despite our anger, the list of deaths continues to grow.

-The deep, systemic inequalities that underpin both pandemics is why I believe we need to take steps that go beyond reforming the current system — and to take steps to revolutionize the capitalist system from its ideology and its systems of oppression across racial and gender lines.
+The deep, systemic inequalities that underpin both pandemics is why I believe we need to take steps that go beyond reforming the current system — and to take steps to revolutionize the capitalist system from its ideology and its systems of oppression across racial, gender, and class lines.